umar-dim/EVENTLY/README.md

-# Event manager UIC
+# 🎫 Event Manager UIC

+> A modern event management system for UIC campus events with QR code check-in functionality

-## Tech stack
+## 🚀 Tech Stack

-- React
-- Tailwind
+- **Frontend:** React, Tailwind CSS
-- Express.js
+- **Backend:** Express.js
-- MongoDB
+- **Database:** MongoDB

+## ✨ Features

+- 🔄 Real-time event updates from UIC's website
+- 📱 Mobile-friendly design
+- 🔐 Google OAuth and email authentication
+- 📅 RSVP system for events
+- 📸 QR code scanning for event check-in
+- 👑 Admin dashboard for event management

-## How to use the site:
+## 📖 How to Use

-Hello, this website is about users seeing the events that are happening around UIC, RSVPing for them, and opening their camera to scan the QR code at the event.
-This will require two devices to test.
-In order to use the site, either log in with Google or sign in with your account.
-If you don't have an account and don't want to use Google, then just register.
-Then you'll be taken to the dashboard page, which has a list of all the events happening around campus that we webscraped off of UIC's website.
-Choose an event by clicking on one of them.
-Then click on the green RSVP button.
-It will save your RSVP'd event, and you can see your RSVP'd events at the RSVP page that's in the navbar.
-When you go to the RSVP page, click on one of the events you've RSVP'd for and then click on the blue "Open Camera" button.
-This will take you to a page where it asks for camera permissions.
-Click on the "Request Camera Permissions" button and then click "Start Scanning," and it will open up your camera.
-Then scan the QR code, and it will take you to the checked-in page.

-On the admin side, log in with these credentials for email and password: `admin@admin.com` and `newAdminPassword`, and you'll be taken to a dashboard page.
-Then you'll see the same dashboard page with all the events.
-Click on the "Fetch Events" button to get the latest list of UIC events.
-Click on an event and click "Show QR," which will show a new QR code every 100ms.
-With these QR codes, the users will scan these for their RSVP events in order to check in.
+### 👤 For Users

+1. **Login/Register**: Use Google OAuth or create an account
+2. **Browse Events**: View all events scraped from UIC's website
+3. **RSVP**: Click on an event and hit the green RSVP button
+4. **Check-in**: At the event, use your camera to scan the QR code
+   - Go to the RSVP page in the navbar
+   - Select your RSVP'd event
+   - Click "Open Camera"
+   - Grant camera permissions
+   - Scan the QR code to check in

+### 👨‍💼 For Admins

+1. **Login**: Use these credentials
+   - Email: `admin@admin.com`
+   - Password: `newAdminPassword`
+2. **Manage Events**:
+   - Click "Fetch Events" for latest UIC events
+   - Select any event to generate QR codes
+   - Use "Show QR" to display dynamic QR codes (updates every 100ms)

-## Authors
+## 👨‍💻 Authors

 This project was built collaboratively by: